pramnora/LinuxMint-OS/README.md

 but, my favourite way to access it is to, simply, press the [Windows picture icon] key;
 and, now, you have two choices...
 - Select the Terminal application icon from the sidebar by clicking on it with your mouse
 - Type into the textbox the word: Terminal...and, then, press [Enter]

+### Saving files

+If you are just popping into the CD/DVD tray a burned version of Linux OS;
+then, you will still have access to any external drives that are already plugged in;
+this means you can save files very quickly and easily to your chosen external drive/or, mixture of external drives.